AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/database-dashboard.md

 >
 >Want to obtain more specific or timely info on your people?
 Try a [People Performance Report](/help/marketo/product-docs/reporting/basic-reporting/report-types/people-performance-report.md).

-**Total People:** The number of all-time people in the workspace listed.
+**Total People:** The number of all-time people for the workspace listed.

 **Marketable People:** The number of all-time people for the workspace listed, _minus the following_: people without an email address, people whose email has hard bounced, people that are blocklisted, people that have unsubscribed, people currently set to Marketing Suspended.